exercism/configlet/README.md

 ## `configlet generate`

 Each concept exercise and concept have an `introduction.md` file.
-If the exercise's introduction can include the concept's introduction verbatim, instead of duplicating the information across these two files an exercise can create an `introduction.md.tpl` file that uses placeholders to refer to the concept's introduction.
+If the exercise's introduction can include the concept's introduction verbatim, you can create a `introduction.md.tpl` file to do so.
+This file may use a placeholder to refer to the concept's introduction, so that the information is not duplicated.

 Concept placeholders must use the following format: